PDFelement for the iPad: complete review

 • Add more pages

 PDFelement does not have optical character recognition (OCR).
-You therefore can’t interact with your scans in any way.
+You, therefore, can’t interact with your scans in any way.
 You can’t highlight sections or even search your scans.
 This is disappointing indeed, considering most PDF readers now have this feature in 2022.

 Bookmarks